 If none of these documents can be provided and at the PHA's discretion, a third party who knows the person may attest to the person's identity.
-The certification must be provided in a format acceptable to the PHA and be notarized.
+The certification must be provided in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.

-Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the PHA has reason to doubt the identity of a person representing him or herself to be a participant.
+Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the PHA has reason to doubt the identity of a person representing themselves be a participant.